wanghuacong/gmt/doc/rst/source/supplements/potential/grdslice.rst

 .. _-L:

 **-L**\ *low/high*
-    Limit range: Only do the contour slicing within the specified range of contours [use he entire range].
+    Limit contour range: Only do the contour slicing within the specified range of contours [use he entire range].

 .. _-S: